History of money: First European banknotes

 The first European banknotes were issued by Stockholms Banco, a predecessor of Sweden's central bank Sveriges Riksbank, in 1661.
 These replaced the copper-plates being used instead as a means of payment, although in 1664 the bank ran out of coins to redeem notes and ceased operating in the same year.
+In 1696, the Bank of Scotland became the first European bank to successful print its own paper banknotes, entering into circulation the same year.
+The Bank of Scotland is the longest continuous distributor of banknotes in the world.

 Inspired by the success of the London goldsmiths, some of whom became the forerunners of great English banks, banks began issuing paper notes quite properly termed "banknotes", which circulated in the same way that government-issued currency circulates today.
 In England this practice continued up to 1694.
-Scottish banks continued issuing notes until 1850, and still do issue banknotes backed by Bank of England notes.
 In the United States, this practice continued through the 19th century; at one time there were more than 5,000 different types of banknotes issued by various commercial banks in America.
 Only the notes issued by the largest, most creditworthy banks were widely accepted.
 The scrip of smaller, lesser-known institutions circulated locally.
 Farther from home it was only accepted at a discounted rate, if at all.
 The proliferation of types of money went hand in hand with a multiplication in the number of financial institutions.

 These banknotes were a form of representative money which could be converted into gold or silver by application at the bank.
 Since banks issued notes far in excess of the gold and silver they kept on deposit, sudden loss of public confidence in a bank could precipitate mass redemption of banknotes and result in bankruptcy.

-In India the earliest paper money was issued by Bank of Hindostan (1770– 1832), General Bank of Bengal and Bihar (1773–75), and Bengal Bank (1784–91).
+In India the earliest paper money was issued by Bank of Hindostan (1770–1832), General Bank of Bengal and Bihar (1773–1775), and Bengal Bank (1784–1791).

 The use of banknotes issued by private commercial banks as legal tender has gradually been replaced by the issuance of bank notes authorized and controlled by national governments.
 The Bank of England was granted sole rights to issue banknotes in England after 1694.
 In the United States, the Federal Reserve Bank was granted similar rights after its establishment in 1913.
 Until recently, these government-authorized currencies were forms of representative money, since they were partially backed by gold or silver and were theoretically convertible into gold or silver.

+Golden age of Genoese banking

+Genoese currency became important in the 16th century during the Golden age of Genoese banking, with the Spanish Empire funnelling its massive wealth from Spanish America through the Bank of Saint George.
+With the decline in the fortunes of the Genoese banks and the Spanish Empire in the 17th century, however, the Genoese lira also depreciated substantially.
+The silver scudo's value increased to 6.5 lire in 1646, 7.4 lire in 1671, and 8.74 lire just before the Austrian occupation of Genoa in 1746.